Join us on Discord Follow on Twitter Buy us a coffee Follow the journal

 DLC and Creation Club Considerations

-Each of the DLC add new precombines and previs to the vanilla world; however, none of the Creation Club Content DLCs touch it, and there are several cells that overlap with cells edited by Creation Club.
-Furthermore, not all mod authors have access to the DLC or the Creation Club and so not all mods that add new things to areas take into consideration the DLCs.
+Each of the Season Pass DLC add new precombines and previs to the vanilla world.
+Furthermore, not all mod authors have access to the Season Pass DLC or the Creation Club and so not all mods that add new things to areas take into consideration the DLCs.
+None of the Creation Club Content DLCs touch the worlds of the Season Pass DLC, and there are several cells that overlap with cells edited by Creation Club.

-If you have all of the DLC, it is recommended to only use world edit mods that also have all the DLC to avoid unintentionally turning off the optimization system in DLC-affected cells.
+- Only use world edit mods that take DLC into consideration to avoid unintentionally turning off the optimization system in DLC-affected cells.

 Console players can see if my mod, Gunner Vs Minutemen Previs Timestamp Patch, will work for your load order.
 It may or may not.
 I created it after realizing that Gunners vs Minutemen edited a couple of cells updated by the Vault-Tec DLC.